 Watch mechanical engineering students and faculty race bicycles powered by grass trimmer motors.
-Drag races, a maximum speed challenge and lap races will take place from 10 a.m. to 1 p.m. on the road between Rathbone and Seaton Halls.
+Drag races, a maximum speed challenge and lap races will take place on the pedestrian path between Rathbone and Ward halls.

 Calling all kids

 Build a toolbox with construction science and management students in Seaton Hall, along with kid-friendly displays in each department.

 Splashin’ with fountain wars